danielvartan/colorbar/README.md

 ## Overview

-This repository showcases a [NetLogo](https://www.netlogo.org) model that shows how to generate a simple color bar plot using the [`scale-color`](https://docs.netlogo.org/dictionary.html#scale-color) primitive.
+This repository contains a [NetLogo](https://www.netlogo.org) model that demonstrates how to create a simple color bar plot using the [`scale-color`](https://docs.netlogo.org/dictionary.html#scale-color) primitive.

+At the moment, NetLogo does not have a built-in feature to create color bars.
+This model provides a workaround by drawing a color bar using temporary plot pens.

 <p align="center">
   <img src="images/interface.png" />